MassTransit/MassTransit/docs/advanced/middleware/README.md

 ## Filters

 A filter is a middleware component that performs a specific function, and should adhere to the single responsibility principal – do one thing, one thing only (and hopefully do it well).
-By sticking to this approach, developers are able to opt-in to each behavior without including unneccesary or unwatched functionality.
+By sticking to this approach, developers are able to opt-in to each behavior without including unnecessary or unwatched functionality.

 There are many filters included with GreenPipes, and a whole lot more of them are included with MassTransit.
 In fact, the entire MassTransit message flow is built around pipes and filters.